 You will demonstrate your knowledge of U.S. and world history, WWII, the Great Depression, the Civil War, and the Industrial Revolution; policies on the political rights of U.S. citizens; the development of the American economy through entrepreneurship; and American civics, government, politics, economics, geography, and the environment.

-In order to receive your high school equivalency diploma, your TASC test score must meet or surpass the grades of 40 percent of U.S. graduating high school seniors.
+In order to receive your high school equivalency diploma, your TASC score must meet or surpass the grades of 40 percent of U.S. graduating high school seniors.
 High school equivalency diplomas are given out by individual states and there may be additional requirements in some states.
 Check with your state’s TASC test for more information.

 The minimum passing score is 500 for each section and a minimum of 2 out of 8 for the essay.
 There is no overall score for the TASC test.
 If you fail any or all of the sections on the TASC test, you can take them again, individually.
 You can retake, for free, up to two sections within one calendar year.
 Second retakes will cost you $10.40 per section.
 Check with your state’s TASC test for any additional fees.

-You can register online for your TASC test.
+You can register online for your Test Assessing Secondary Completion test.
 To do so, create an online account on your state’s TASC test website.
 The website will provide you with contact information to discuss any issues related to your registration.
 To be eligible to register for the TASC test, you must not be currently enrolled in high school, not graduated from high school, and you must be at least 16 years of age.
 Check your state’s TASC test for additional criteria including minimum age, residency, and any restrictions regarding the length of time you have been out of high school.

-You can find the TASC test centers for your state at the TASC Test Centers’ website.
+You can find the test centers for your state at the TASC Test Centers’ website.
 Contact the individual test centers to confirm available test dates, and to discuss whether the offer the computerized and/or the paper and pencil versions of the test.
 You will also need to contact your TASC test center to discuss your option to take the test in English or Spanish, and any other accommodations you may require due to disability or limitation.

 On test day, arrive at least half an hour early in order to register and prepare to start.
 Bring valid photo identification, two pencils, and a calculator.
 Find out from your TASC test center what other requirements they may have for test day.

 The TASC test is an important step in getting your high school equivalency diploma.
 A high school education is imperative to your success in today’s job market.
 Success on the TASC test will determine your future goals.
 The TASC test is tough to pass; Mometrix can help you pass by helping you study.
-Use the Mometrix TASC test study guide, TASC practice test, TASC test flashcards, and TASC test video tutorials to help you get your high school equivalency diploma.
+Use the Mometrix TASC test study guide, TASC practice test, flashcards, and video tutorials to help you get your high school equivalency diploma.